DevExpress-Examples/winforms-dashboard-custom-aggregates-client-mode/Readme.md

 <!-- default badges end -->

-# Dashboard for WinForms - How to aggregate data by string concatenation
+# Dashboard for WinForms - How to Aggregate Data by String Concatenation

 This example shows how to aggregate your data by string concatenation.